Teaching Assistant Jobs in USA with Visa Sponsorship

 Do universities sponsor H-1B visas for Teaching Assistants?

 Yes, universally.
-All accredited universities file cap-exempt H-1B for graduate TAs year-round with no lottery.
+All accredited universities file cap-exempt H-1B visa for graduate TAs year-round with no lottery.
 This is one of the most established visa pathways in academia.
 STEM departments have the highest TA demand.

 What is the typical compensation for Teaching Assistant roles?